vingspann/PBA/README.md

 ### Handin-1
 It goes without saying that our application will not do very much as is, but we've built a skeletal structure for the PBA at this point.
 No actual battling is occurring, and we do not have a bot or any interaction with the API active.
-Since there will only be one user on the page, the Chat Log will not have any real activity other than that which the single user may enter.
+Even the Chat Log is currently a placeholder, as Babel is being a jerk and not rendering components as of yet.

 ## Improvements Over Time
 As detailed in the description, each "official" iteration of the PBA will integrate more complex